Bouni/esphome-bwt-sensor/README.md

 # ESPHome BWT sensor

-I own a [decalcifier made by BWT](https://www.bwt.com/de-de/produkte/perlwasseranlagen/aqa-life/) that isn't smart, actually its pretty dumb.
+I own a [decalcification system made by BWT](https://www.bwt.com/de-de/produkte/perlwasseranlagen/aqa-life/) that isn't smart, actually its pretty dumb.

 As I had quite a lot of trouble in the recent years, I searched for a non-invasive way to determin the opertaion status of the device.